-All children within our school have the opportunity to play an instrument and develop their skills either through the In Harmony project or Newcastle Music Service led workshops.
-Within early years, music is taught through a range of percussion instruments during free flow and adult led play and they also take part in In Harmony Sessions.
-In years one and two, all children learn to play a string instrument through the In Harmony Project.
+All children within our school have the opportunity to play an instrument and develop their skills either through In Harmony or Newcastle Music Service led workshops.
+Within early years, music is taught through a range of percussion instruments during free flow and adult led play, and they also take part in In Harmony sessions.
+In years one and two, all children learn to play a string instrument through In Harmony.
 Once the children reach year three, they are given the chance to change their instrument.
-They can continue with their string instrument or apply their music knowledge to learn to play a wind or brass instrument and continue this choice into year four with the In Harmony team music teachers
+They can continue with their string instrument or apply their music knowledge to learn to play a wind or brass instrument and continue this choice into year four with the In Harmony team music teachers.
+The children form an ensemble, essential for teamwork development as they work toward regular performances throughout the year.
+In year five and six, the children use their existing ensemble skills to form a symphony orchestra: 'Bridgewater Sinfonia' (year five) and 'Bridgewater Symphony Orchestra (year six).